atenagm1375/about-me/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computational cognitive neuroscience and artificial intelligence.
+bio: Student and teaching assistant, University of Tehran.

 interests:
 - Artificial Intelligence